cloudera-ps/prereq-checks/vagrant/README.md

 ...
 ```

-Changes made to the original "prereq-check-single.sh" file on the host are
+Changes made to the original "prereq-check.sh" file on the host are immediately
-immediately reflected in the VM, and vice versa.
+reflected in the VM, and vice versa.

 #### Suspending the VM